 Not your average broccoli soup!
-This quick and easy soup is healthy, smoky and comes with addictive tempeh “croutons.”
+This Smoky Vegan Broccoli Soup is easy to make, healthy and nutritious, and comes with addictive tempeh “croutons.”
 Ready in just 30 minutes!

 I made this vegan broccoli soup on a whim a few weeks ago when I was playing around some infused avocado oils I received.
 It turned out so yummy, I knew I had to make it again so I could write down the recipe for you guys.